 Our commitments are the life-blood of our motivation!
 How in the world do I as a personal trainer expect my clients to be motivated if not by the promise of incredible and even unrealistic gains and losses?
 The answer is paradoxical.
 The promise of those large gains and losses, and the striving for them, leave most people disappointed and deflated, even if they keep the Fitness Magazine dangling in front of them like a carrot on a stick.
 When one has no integrity in the purpose of their workout, things can fall apart quickly!

 Start by asking yourself what is really important to you.
 Well…what is it?
 Is it your family?
 Your career?
 Your social life?
 Your health?
 And it doesn’t necessarily have to be one thing!
 Our lives are so rich with goodness, sometimes it’s hard to choose!
 So list them.
 What in your life brings value to your life?
 What or whom would you rather not live without?
 My personal answer, as an example, is mobility.
-There is almost nothing in life that brings me more joy than dancing with my girlfriends or biking through the city of Chicago.
+There is almost nothing in life that brings me more joy than dancing with my girlfriends or biking through the city of Northwest Arkansas.
 In fact, the thought of being immobile can bring me to tears in an instant!
 This is where we start to cultivate our commitments and throw away our expectations.

 I’ll be totally transparent here: that was not the reason I STARTED working out at the age of 15 with weights and workout videos.
 I started because I gained my first bit of womanly weight within a month’s time; 12 pounds.
 I had no idea, but those 12 pounds would send me on a journey through fitness that I could have never imagined.
 I didn’t love exercising.
 I did it because I knew that was a way of keeping off weight, and I remember thinking “I REALLY have to do this for the rest of my LIFE!?!?!?”
 It seemed a cruel joke, ominous almost.
 Dieting seemed worse though, so I stuck with it.